About STAR 2006

 school’s Academic Performance Index (API).
 These results are also used for determining

-if elementary and middle schools are making adequate yearly progress in helping all
+if elementary and middle schools are making adequate yearly progress (AYP) in helping all

-students become proficient on the state’s academic content standards as required by the
+students become proficient on the state’s content standards as required by the

-federal No Child Left Behind Act of 2001.
-High school students may also use CST results
+federal No Child Left Behind (NCLB) Act of 2001.
+Schools use CST results to identify seniors

-to qualify for the California Golden State Seal Merit Diploma.
+eligible for the California Golden State Seal Merit Diploma.
+The eligibility requirements